bullshag/ygoCGPTE/GDD.md

 - 2025-09-16: Authored `recreate_accounts_tables.sql` to rebuild the accounts schema and captured maintenance guidance in the GDD. — Codex
 - 2025-09-16: Added AreaTooltip controller for world map location overlays and documented collider-driven show/idle/hide flow. — Codex

+- 2025-09-16: Routed RegisterManager to PopupWindow prefab for validation, duplicate checks, and success confirmation that returns to Login. — Codex